ipython-contrib/jupyter_contrib_nbextensions/README.md

 code that we all forget from time to time but don't want to google, or are just too lazy to type, or simply didn't know about.
-It can also be helpful for people just starting out with a programming language, who need some ideas for what to do next -- like importing a module, defining variables, or calling functions.
+It can also be helpful for people just starting out with a programming language, who need some ideas for what to do next — like importing a module, defining variables, or calling functions.

-The new menu comes with a default value relevant for python programming, though this is fully user-configurable, as detailed below.
+The new menu comes with a default value relevant for python programming, though this is fully user-configurable as detailed below.
 The default menu is named "Boilerplate", and contains sub-menus with snippets for a few popular python packages, as well as python itself, and some notebook markdown.
 (Note that some of the menus are so large that it is necessary to move the first-level